talgball/lbr/README.md

 cases and typically delivered by one or more robotic hardware devices.
 Telepresence, especially for residential use cases, has been an initial target in mind to help guide and focus the research.

-The project started in 2009 and has been progressing as a non-commercial, private research endeavor on a part time basis a few hours at a time over the past 11 years.
+The project started in 2009 and has been progressing as a private research endeavor on a part time basis by one developer working a few hours at a time over the past 11 years and counting.
 During that period, the capabilities of cloud platforms, further development and adoption robotic operating systems like ROS, the rise of digital assistants like Alexa and Siri, and other advances in the state of the art have demonstrated that distributed and extensible sets of services can be integrated to produce a wide range of useful capabilities.
 Adding physical robots as part of delivering those capabilities is a logical next step.
-The primary project goals of learning and developing concepts have been progressing alongside developments in the broader industry, and it's fun to participate and to play along.
+The primary project goals of learning and developing concepts have been progressing alongside developments in the broader industry, and it's fun to participate in this journey.

 To support development and testing of the software and architecture, a single robotics development hardware platform was constructed.
 While the code base here is configured for the specifics of that particular robot, the architecture and